Sid-149/C_Practice/README.md

 # Codes in C
-This repository contains some basic codes to C.
+This repository contains some basic codes in C.